hackclub/hackclub/workshops/drumpad/README.md

 }
 ```

-To explain what we did above, we created a function called `play()` and it receives a parameter which is `link`.
+To explain what we did above, we created a function called `play()`, and it receives a parameter, which is `link`.
 This is the link to the sound hosted on AWS (Amazon Web Services).
 Don't worry, you won't need to host your files by yourself.
 You can use mine.
 We then create an audio object and pass `link` to the object.
 Now we can just load the audio with the `load()` function and play it with the `play()` function.

 All we need to do now is add an on click event to each of our nested `divs` then we call the `play()` function and pass the link to the sound file as our parameter.

-Luckily the code required to playing our sounds is minimal, let's navigate to our `index.html` file first, and then we will add the `onclick=""` html attribute, and inside we call the `play(link)` with the link inside like below:
+Luckily the code required to playing our sounds is minimal.
+Let's navigate to our `index.html` file first, and then we will add the `onclick=""` HTML attribute, and inside we call the `play(link)` with the link inside like below:

 ```html